veggie/veggie/README.md

 ### API methods

 *Note: All methods use fetch and return a promise.
-A promise polyfill may be required depending on your testing environment.*
+A promise polyfill may be required depending on your environment.*

 #### block